Sklearn Basics 4: Train a Coclustering¶

 print(f"Number of leaf clusters: {len(tokyo_leaf_clusters)}:")

-for index, cluster in enumerate(tokyo_leaf_clusters, start=1):
+for index, cluster in enumerate(tokyo_leaf_clusters):

 print(f"cluster {index:02d}: {cluster.name}")